NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 }

 ```
 where `name` is the new name for the cohort.
-For example to update the current cohort's name to `My Cohort` the following code can be used:
+For example, to update the current cohort's name to `My Cohort` the following code can be used:

 ```typescript
 import { useCoreDispatch, updateCohortName } from '@gff/core';